sergiugotacloud/aws-event-driven-serverless-pipeline/README.md

 Two queues are used

 Image processing queue
 Metadata processing queue

-Reasons
+Why this service was used

 1. Decouples services
 2. Buffers traffic spikes
-3. Provides reliable message delivery
+3. Ensures reliable message delivery
 4. Enables asynchronous processing

 AWS Lambda

-Lambda functions process the messages coming from the queues.
+Lambda functions process messages coming from the queues.

 Two functions exist in this project

 image processor
 metadata processor

-Reasons
+Why this service was used

 1. Serverless compute
 2. Automatic scaling
 3. No infrastructure management
 4. Native integration with SQS

 Amazon DynamoDB

-DynamoDB stores metadata about uploaded files.
+DynamoDB stores metadata extracted from the uploaded file event.

-Reasons
+Why this service was used

-1. Serverless database
+1. Serverless NoSQL database
 2. Low latency reads and writes
 3. Automatically scales with workload

 Amazon CloudWatch Logs

-CloudWatch is used to observe Lambda execution.
+CloudWatch is used to observe Lambda execution and debug the event flow.

-Reasons
+Why this service was used

 1. Centralized logging
-2. Useful for debugging serverless workloads
+2. Debugging serverless workloads
-3. Helps understand the event flow through the system
+3. Visibility into event processing

 Project structure